 If you are pregnant and considering an adoption plan for your child (or you know someone who is), you have found the right website.
 Adoption Online specializes in helping you to connect with the perfect family to adopt you baby.

 Get started by reading the information on this page or go directly to our "Find A Family" search page which makes it easy to find a family to adopt your baby.

 How the Adoption Process Works

-Just as every person is different, so is the adoption experience.
-Many things will influence this process
+Just as every person is different, so too is the adoption experience.
+Many factors will influence this process

-including where you live, the personalities of the people involved and the type of adoption you
+including the state in which you live and/or where the baby is born, the desires of the individuals involved and the type of adoption you

 choose.
 What you will find listed here are the basic steps that are common to the majority of adoptions.